Poisoning Attacks on Multi-Agent Reinforcement Learning Systems

 Agent Goal Reward structure

 The attacker has no access to crawler weights, no privileged sensors, no offline corruption of training data.
-It interacts only through the environment, by placing lure points — the same channel any other agent uses.
+It interacts only through the environment, by placing poisoned reward points — the same channel any other agent uses.
 This is what makes the attack realistic: any adversary that can participate in a shared MARL environment can poison it.

 Why PPO and SAC respond differently

 • SAC is off-policy with maximum-entropy regularization.
 The replay buffer dilutes poisoned samples across thousands of clean transitions, and the entropy term forces continued exploration around any apparent optimum.
-Lure capture requires the attacker to flood the buffer faster than it cycles.
+Poison capture requires the attacker to flood the buffer faster than it cycles.

-The single-agent SAC collapse (1276 → 23.93) is the exception that proves the rule: with one crawler and one attacker, the buffer fills slowly enough that even a small number of lure samples become the dominant signal.
+The single-agent SAC collapse (1276 → 23.93) is the exception that proves the rule: with one crawler and one attacker, the buffer fills slowly enough that even a small number of poison samples become the dominant signal.

 Results